-Create a swirl in the water using a whisk.
-Carefully give the eggs to the water.
+- Create a swirl in the water using a whisk.
+Carefully place the eggs into the water.
 It is preferable to poach only two eggs at the time, so either poach the eggs in batches or use two pans.

-Set the timer to 4 minutes.
+- Set the timer to 4 minutes.
 Check if the eggs are done to your liking by carefully lifting one egg with a slotted spoon.
 You should be able to tell if it is done to your liking just by looking at it or touching it gently with a finger.
-If it’s not done yet, give the egg back to the water and continue simmering for another ½ to 1 minute.
+If it's not done yet, place it back into the water and continue simmering for another ½ to 1 minute.